 What if I disagree with the estimate?

 Tell your insurance company in writing why you disagree with the estimate.
-You can hire an independent adjuster that does not work for your insurance company, but be aware that the way they get paid is by taking a percentage of your insurance recovery.
+You can hire an independent adjuster that does not work for your insurance company, but be aware that they get paid by taking a percentage of your insurance recovery.

 When will I hear back about my claim?

-Texas law requires insurance companies to act within certain deadlines after a claim is filed or face fines and penalties.
-Insurance companies are required to:
+Texas law requires insurance companies to act within certain deadlines or face fines and penalties after a claim is filed.
+Insurance companies must:

-- Respond within 15 days after receiving your claim in writing.
+Respond within 15 days of receiving your claim in writing.

-- Accept or reject your claim within 15 days after you submit any documents requested.
+Accept or reject your claim within 15 days of submitting any requested documents.
 If there is a delay, they get an additional 45 days if they give you written notice explaining the reasons for the delay.
 In a disaster situation, insurers get an additional 15 days to accept or reject your claim after you’ve submitted the documents they requested.

-- Mail your claim check within 5 business days after they agree to pay your claim.
+Mail your claim check within five business days after they agree to pay your claim.
 If you are financing your house, the insurer will usually request that your mortgage lender approve your check before releasing it to you.
-The lender must act within 10 days after receiving the request for your insurance company.
+The lender must act within 10 days of receiving the request from your insurance company.

 If you need money before your claim is resolved, ask for an advance on your settlement.

 If your claim is denied, or if there is no action on your claim by the legal deadlines for insurance companies, consult a lawyer.
-The insurer might be liable for damages, attorneys’ fees and costs.
+The insurer might be liable for damages and attorneys’ fees and costs.